 The most common things a plastic surgeon hears is, "what can you do for me?"
 In our opinion, this is best addressed by explaining the some of the cause and effect relationships that dictate how old or attractive we appear to others.

 Aging is basically just a build up of genetic errors in our cells when they reproduce.
-As we get older the number of errors in cell reporoduction increase while our ability to recover from accumulated cell damage decreases.
+As we get older, the number of errors in cell reproduction increases, while our ability to recover from accumulated cell damage decreases.
 Genetics play a role in this process, but the number of errors is dramatically increased by environmental factors like sun exposure, alcohol and tobacco abuse, antibiotics, and even stress.

-At any age skin discolorations and shaddows created by the peaks and valleys of fine lines and wrinkles are the leading factors in the way our age and beauty are determined by others.
+At any age, skin discolorations and shadows created by the peaks and valleys of fine lines and wrinkles are the leading factors in the way age and beauty are determined by others.
 In fact, an even skin tone offers others strong instinctual clues about a person’s health and reproductive capability.
 Research actually shows that an uneven or blotchy skin tone can add 10 to 12 years to a person’s age.

 For this reason, we feel that peels, lasers, and IPL treatments offer a great means for addressing a variety of age related issues which can be seen in the following images.

 Chemical peels come in a wide variety of strengths.
-As a result, they have a wide varaiety of considerations to be made in a risk and reward trade off.
+As a result, there is a variety of considerations to be made in a risk and reward trade off.
 Generally OTC peels will have very little downtime, and patients can expect a gradual 10% to 15% improvement in complexion per peel treatments.
 Stronger peels like 35% TCA peels however, can give a near 100% improvement in complexion if patients have no aversion to a two week downtime.
 Peel prices are also a great bang for the buck with most of our treatments less than $500.

-Most patients however, choose to treat complexion issues with laser and IPL as results and downtime can be customized to anyones needs.
-These treatments offer outstanding results with far less recover than any other option for improving complexion issues, and are often done in packages to mitigate downtime almost entierly.
+Most patients however, choose to treat complexion issues with laser and IPL, as results and downtime can be customized to individual needs.
+These treatments offer outstanding results with far less recover than any other option for improving complexion issues, and are often done in packages to mitigate downtime almost entirely.
 Please see our laser pricing list for more information.

 Genesis is a gentle, but effective laser treatment that sets the gold standard for treating redness.
 Genesis also targets excess redness, large pores, uneven skin texture, and fine lines and wrinkles.
 There is minimal discomfort with treatment and only a small amount of temporary redness and swelling after the treatment, so there is no real downtime.
 A series of 3-4 treatments is recommended for the best result, and results from treatment will continue to improve for several months due to collagen production in the skin.